dojoengine/book/docs/pages/toolchain/katana/overview.md

 > 📚 **Reference**
 >
-> See the [`katana` Reference](/toolchain/katana/reference.md) for an in depth reference and documentation on Katana.
+> See the [`katana` Reference](/toolchain/katana/reference.md) for an in depth reference and documentation on Katana's full capabilities.